- Getting Students Started with the ManageBac App

 For communication that only needs to be shared with parents such as newsletters or school-wide announcements, you are able to send messages to parents through the Parent Association.

-To post a new message, navigate to the Parents Association > Messages > Post New Message.
+To post a new message, navigate to the Parents Association > Discussions > Create Discussion.

 Use the rich text editor to add in items such as files or images.